-- You may earn up to 5 extra credit points on the Summary Responses, Format Assignments, Cover Letter, and Essays, both drafts and final versions if you go to the writing center. - Access the rules for essay extra credit on my Extra Credit webpage, and carefully read the rules and instructions. - If you take your first writing assignment to the writing center, you may earn up to 10 extra credit points.
-This only applies to the that assignment.
-I will point it out in class.
+- You may earn up to 5 extra credit points on Major Writing Assignments drafts and final versions if you go to the writing center. - Access the rules for essay extra credit on my Extra Credit webpage, and carefully read the rules and instructions.

+• If you take your first writing assignment (the 1⁄2 Annotated Bibliography) to the writing center, you may earn up to 10 extra credit points on it.